List of Dutch inventions and innovations: Concept of dividend policy (1610)

 In the first decades of the 17th century, the VOC was the first recorded company ever to pay regular dividends.
 To encourage investors to buy shares, a promise of an annual payment (called a dividend) was made.
 An investor would receive dividends instead of interest and the investment was permanent in the form of shares in the company.
 Between 1600 and 1800 the Dutch East India Company (VOC) paid annual dividends worth around 18 percent of the value of the shares.

-First European banknote (1661)

-In 1656, King Charles X Gustav of Sweden signed two charters creating two private banks under the directorship of Johan Palmstruch (though before having been ennobled he was called Johan Wittmacher or Hans Wittmacher), a Riga-born merchant of Dutch origin.
-Palmstruch modeled the banks on those of Amsterdam where he had become a burgher.
-The first real European banknote was issued in 1661 by the Stockholms Banco of Johan Palmstruch, a private bank under state charter (precursor to the Sveriges Riksbank, the central bank of Sweden).

 First book on stock trading (1688)

 Joseph de la Vega, also known as Joseph Penso de la Vega, was an Amsterdam trader from a Spanish Jewish family and a prolific writer as well as a successful businessman.
 His 1688 book Confusion de Confusiones (Confusion of Confusions) explained the workings of the city's stock market.
 It was the earliest book about stock trading, taking the form of a dialogue between a merchant, a shareholder and a philosopher.
 The book described a market that was sophisticated but also prone to excesses, and de la Vega offered advice to his readers on such topics as the unpredictability of market shifts and the importance of patience in investment.